NormalVR/Normcore-Documentation/src/room/ownership-and-lifetime-flags.md

 Normcore uses a [datastore](./how-normcore-works) to track all state in a room.
 The datastore itself is made up of model objects.
 Every model in the datastore, including child models, can have an owner with which it is associated.

-By default, models have an `ownerID` of `-1`, which denotes that it has no owner.
+By default, a model has an `ownerID` of `-1`, which denotes that it has no owner.
 When a model is unowned, it can be modified by anyone in the room.
 However, when a model is owned by a client, the server only lets the owning client make changes to it or to any of its child models.

 ### How ownership is enforced

 Models can have other models as children, and the ownership settings of a parent are enforced on all children.
 If a model is owned by one client, all other clients are blocked from making changes to the model or any of its child models.

-You can see this behavior in action with RealtimeViews and RealtimeComponents, as they both use models.
+You can see this behavior in action with RealtimeViews and RealtimeComponents as they both use models.
 The RealtimeView's model contains the models for all child RealtimeViews and all RealtimeComponents, so any ownership settings on the RealtimeView apply to child views and to components as well.

 The most common RealtimeView prefab is a player prefab.
 A player prefab is also a prime example of when to use ownership.
 Generally, we want to ensure that each player prefab can only be modified by the player that owns it.
 Rather than setting ownership of every component on the player, we can set ownership of the root RealtimeView, and the server will block all other clients from making modifications to any RealtimeView or RealtimeComponent model.